bowman2001/perplexdoc/content/doc/enhancing/image/processing/index.md

 ## Format & Quality

-All raster images are transformed into source sets with the WEBP format because images are smaller than for all its predecessors like JPEP & PNG.
-The initial qualitiy is by default 85 and gets gradually reduced for higher resolutions.
+All raster images are transformed into source sets in the WEBP format because it’s better compressed than its predecessors JPEG & PNG.
+The initial quality is by default 85 and gets gradually reduced for higher resolutions.

 ## Interpolation

-In case we can’t provide a large enough version of an image, Perplex applies an [excellent interpolation filter][filter] to enlarge its size smoothly without visible ringing artifacts.
+In case we can’t provide a large enough version of an image, Perplex applies the excellent [interpolation filter from Mitchell & Netravali][filter] to enlarge its size smoothly without visible ringing artifacts.
 Those interpolated images may look blurry nonetheless, there is no way to get the missing information back.
 A high resolution of the original is always preferable.